valence-corp/sprite/docs/_tutorials/3_createDatabase.md

 #### Checking Server Status
 ---

 It might be desirable to ensure the ArcadeDB server is ready prior to sending commands.
-The `SpriteServer.serverReady` method is perfect for that.
+The `SpriteServer.serverReady` method is made for that.
 Update the `createDatabaseExample()` function to include a server status check:

 ```ts
 async function createDatabaseExample() {